 The problem is that there should be no shared library ever.
 This is NOT a good idea at all.

 Camera support is a application specific thing.
 NOT a distribution specific thing.
 Wanting to share this between between several applications is an incredibly stupid thing to want.

-#8 Updated by Germano Massullo over 2 years ago
+#8 Updated by Germano Massullo almost 5 years ago

 Pascal de Bruijn wrote:

 Germano, please do note I'm not annoyed at you.
 I'm aware you're trying to guide this process along.
 I am however very annoyed at how Fedora is handling this.